openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

       obvious choice to try bridging them.
 A project aiming to do just this began in August 2010 and was first publicly [announced by Frank Karlitschek](http://news.opensuse.org/2010/10/26/from-the-developer-to-the-user-and-back-announcing-project-bretzn/) at the openSuse Conference in Nuremberg in late
-      October: Project Bretzn would make it possible, with a few clicks, to publish software projects directly from the IDE â€“ and it would all happen before the end of the year!
+      October: Project Bretzn would make it possible, with a few clicks, to publish software projects directly from the IDE – and it would all happen before the end of the year!

 **Connecting the Dots**

-**FigureÂ 1.Â The openSUSE application manager**
+**Figure 1.
+The openSUSE application manager**

 ![The openSUSE application manager](/wp-content/uploads/2011/02/appstore_details.png)